nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_testing.rst

 ************************************

 #.
 To enter the DFU mode, long press **Button 4** on your development kit.
-   This action restarts the device in DFU mode where Sidewalk is not operational, and only `Zephyr SMP Server`_ is running.
+   This action restarts the device in the DFU mode, in which only the `Zephyr SMP Server`_ is running and Sidewalk is not operational.
-   When application is in DFU mode, all LED's will flash every 500 ms to signal that it is waiting for new image.
+   When the application is in the DFU mode, all LEDs flash every 500 ms to signal that the application is waiting for a new image.

 #.
 To perform a firmware update, follow the Bluetooth testing steps from the `DevZone DFU guide`_.
-   When the update starts, the LED's will change the pattern to indicate upload in progress.
+   When the update starts, the LEDs change the pattern to indicate upload in progress.

 #.
 To exit the DFU mode, reset your device.
    The device will restart in the Sidewalk mode.
    If the update completes successfully, the device will start a new image.
+   After using the DFU mode, the first bootup might take up to 60 seconds.
-   First boot up after DFU may take more time than usual (usualy about 60 seconds).
-During the image swap the application is silent, so be paitient and do not reset the device.
+   During the image swap the application is silent, meaning that LEDs are not blinking and the console does not output any logs.
+   The application, however, is running, so do not reset the device.
-   However, if the update fails, the old image will be started.
+   In case the update fails, the old image is started instead.

 Testing Power Profiles
 **********************